swami84/WindRider/Readme.md

 - To gain a competitive edge ride sharing services need to retain and scale their customer base (both riders and drivers)

+#### My capstone project, WindRider, aims to solve some of these issues by highlighting the important features and providing accurate trip information to the ride share customers.

+For my analysis, I used Chicago city's rideshare network data.
 The city of Chicago has released uncorrelated anonymous datasets on

 - [Drivers](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Drivers/j6wf-834c) (Residence Zip Code, Start Date, Reported Date, Number of Trips)